christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

   * In GitHub Desktop create a new local Git repository by clicking the plus sign in the upper-left-hand corner, selecting Create, and entering the name `stagup-bootstrap`.
     ![New Git Repo dialog](images/part1s1.png)

-  >Take care where you are creating the new repository folder.
-It should not be a subfolder of a another Git repository.
+  >Take care where you are creating the Local Path of new repository folder.
+It should **not be a subfolder of another Git repository**.
 The `IS135` folder pointed to by the arrow above is **not** a repository.
 It is just a regular folder where IS135 repositories are kept.
+Yours might be just `GitRepos` (without the IS135), which works just fine.

   * Publish the Git repo to GitHub.
 It should now appear in your GitHub account as an empty repository folder.